chilts/level-stats/ReadMe.md

 ### `gauge.createAggregateStream(periodLengthMs, opts, callback)` ###

-Returns a LevelDB stream but adds the `item` event such that you can listen for all of the items.
-Each item contains the `key` which is a string of the epoch for the start of each time period.
+Returns a LevelDB stream but can add extra fields onto the `data` event if requested.
+Emits all items in the aggregate defined by `periodLengthMs`.

-If you ask for a `periodLengthMs` that hasn't been aggregated (using `.aggregate()`, you won't get any data.
+If you ask for a `periodLengthMs` that hasn't been aggregated (using `.aggregate()`, you won't get any data since none is available yet.

 Just like the LevelDB stream, you can pass these opts:

 * lt, lte, gt, gte
 * reverse
 * limit
-* keys, values

-(Though, to be honest, passing `keys` or `values` doesn't really make sense since you want both.)

 The returned items look like: